 As a musical theater actress, Lisa played the role of Bobe Tsaytl (aka: "Grandma Tzeitl) in the Off-Broadway hit, "Fiddler on the Roof" in Yiddish, directed by Oscar and Tony winning actor/director, Joel Grey.
 Lisa also understudied Golde, Yente and Sheyndl in the production of "Fiddler" in Yiddish, which ran from the summer of 2018 until January of 2020.
-Lisa starred alongside Broadway and film star, Mike Burstyn, in the National Yiddish Theatre Folksbiene's Drama Desk nominated, Off-Broadway sensation, “On Second Avenue,” in New York City and Los Angeles, and also shared the stage with Broadway star, Bruce Adler, in the hit show, "Bruce Adler, A, B, C."
+Lisa was featured alongside Broadway and film star, Mike Burstyn, in the National Yiddish Theatre Folksbiene's Drama Desk nominated, Off-Broadway sensation, “On Second Avenue,” in New York City and Los Angeles, and also shared the stage with Broadway star, Bruce Adler, in the hit show, "Bruce Adler, A, B, C."

 Additional Jewish Theater credits include starring in “Shpil-Zhe Mir a Lidele In Yiddish” ("Play Me A Song In Yiddish"), a two-person musical in English and Yiddish written by and co-starring Francois Lilienfeld, which toured throughout Germany, Switzerland, and Austria.

 Lisa is an accomplished songwriter, multi-instrumentalist and recording artist, and has performed her original, eclectic material throughout clubs and cabarets in Los Angeles, New York, Chicago, Colorado, Washington, D.C., and various countries in Europe, and she can be heard on her original CD, “Tie Me Down.”
 Lisa is currently developing a one-woman musical show based on her many songs on dating and the search for love.

 Lisa also had the pleasure to backup the legendary Jewish singer and songwriter, Debbie Friedman, at a concert at Carnegie Hall, as well as to sing alongside Peter Yarrow of Peter, Paul, & Mary, for a special Hanukkah concert at Chicago’s Athaneum Theatre.

 Lisa has has done extensive performing and recording for children, including singing children’s songs and playing guitar as a series regular on WFTY-TV’s reading-readiness television program, “Raring To Read.”
 Lisa can be heard singing in English and Hebrew as the featured guest vocalist on the recordings, “A Part of a Chain” & “A Kid’s Life,” by award-winning, children’s recording artist and performer, Robbo, and Lisa was seen singing “Yiddish-ized” versions of new and old standards in a production of New York City’s “Kids and Yiddish.”

 Lisa has also worked as a voice over artist, voicing animation, commercials, and jingles.
 She can be heard doling out comical one-liners in English and Yiddish as the voice of "My Yiddishe Bubbie," a dancing plush toy sold by major retailers worldwide.

 Lisa's original music can further be found on www.LisaFishmanMusic.com